Hierarchical Concept-to-Appearance Guidance for Multi-Subject Image Generation: Methodology

 \subsection{Instruction-Reference Alignment}

 To achieve high-quality multi-subject generation, it is essential to resolve two prerequisite tasks in advance.
 First, the model must extract the subset of words in the editing instruction that correspond to the visual contents of the reference images.
-Second, for each such word, the model must localize the associated visual region within the corresponding reference image, typically represented as a bounding box.
+Second, for each word, the model must localize the associated visual region within the corresponding reference image, typically represented as a bounding box.

-To effectively address these challenges, we leverage the Vision–Language Model (VLM).
+To effectively address these challenges, we leverage the VLM.
 For the first task, the reference images and the editing instruction are fed into the VLM, which outputs a set of referential words that correspond to visual subjects present in the reference images:

 where each $w_j$ is a noun extracted from the instruction and confirmed to be visually grounded.
 For the second task, each referential word $w_j$ is further processed by the VLM to determine its grounding in the reference set.
 Specifically, for each $w_j$, the VLM outputs the index of the corresponding reference image and its localized bounding box: